 It goes without saying that your teeth are a precious resource and are always worth saving; that’s why May is National Save Your Tooth Month, and the best way to celebrate is to make sure your teeth don’t need to be saved in the first place!
 Good preventive dentistry and at-home care can help prevent dental damage and ensure that your teeth last as long as possible.
-Here are some suggestions your dentist in Blackwell may make for protecting your smile.
+Here are some suggestions your dentist may make for protecting your smile.

 Always Remember to Brush and Floss

 It’s repeated so often it’s practically cliché, but it’s vital to brush and floss at least twice a day to prevent tooth decay.
-Brushing technique can make a big difference; during your regular checkups, your dentist can check for plaque buildup and identify areas you need to focus on brushing.
+The brushing technique can make a big difference; during your regular checkups, your dentist can check for plaque buildup and identify areas you need to focus on brushing.
 If you have trouble reaching certain areas in your mouth with traditional flossing, try other methods such as interdental brushes and water-picks.

 Protect Your Teeth From Physical Damage